TheTrackdriver/overtones/README.md

 # overtones
 **overtones** is a script based on additive synthesis.
-It’s easy to program and made for atmospheric, evolving digital soundscapes and other types of artificial sounds.
+It’s easy to program and made for atmospheric, slowly evolving digital soundscapes but other types of sounds can also be created of course.
 There are 8 partials and 4 snapshots.
 Each snapshot contains a complete waveform, and they are morphed into each other using 3 different methods.
 The user interface has 5 sections of parameters.
 Use **k2** and **k3** to step through them.

 A midi keyboard is required for this script.
 A monome grid and/or MIDI controller is optional.
 MIDI in device and channel can be set in PARAMETERS>EDIT.